 Les Miserables is amazing for history buffs, music nerds, or basically anyone because it’s amazing.
 History buffs can use the music as a starting point for learning about the French Revolution.
 And anyone who loves music will be singing the songs for – well.. maybe the rest of their lives.

 French cooking can be a bit intimidating.
 But some of the greatest parts of French cuisine are simple.
 Learn how to make a great baguette, or at least try!
+This recipe is our tried and true (and SO DELICIOUS) recipe.
 Younger kids can definitely measure ingredients and maybe even knead the dough.
 For older kids, baking bread can lead to a great discussion about yeast.

 And don’t stop there.
 Making butter is tons of fun and will taste amazing!
 It’s totally simple, just takes a bit of time.

 Kids are too young to taste wine?
 Try a blind juice taste test.
 See if they can guess which kind of juice it is with their eyes closed.
 Then, check out the color and properties of the juice and notice the differences.